umts/aggressive-epsilon/README.md

 ## Customer service endpoints

+These endpoints are structured so that customer service interfaces need not be concerned with IDs of objects other than reservations.

 + `GET /item_types`

   This endpoint returns a collection of types of items which can be reserved.